birtwistlelab/SPARCED/README.md

 # SPARCED

-SPARCED is a cell simulation application built from sub-models in the mechanistic ODE model.
-With minimal set-up, a user can configure the model for high-intensity runs on a Kubernetes cluster (SPARCED-nf), or small-scale experiments on their local machine (SPARCED-jupyter).
-More information on the model itself can be found [here](https://github.com/birtwistlelab/SPARCED).
+SPARCED is a simple and efficient pipeline for construction, merging, expansion, and simulation of large-scale, single-cell mechanistic models.
+With minimal set-up, users can configure the model for high-intensity runs on a Kubernetes cluster (SPARCED-nf), or small-scale experiments on their local machine (SPARCED-jupyter).
+More information on the model itself can be found [here](THEPAPERLINKHERE).

 ## Dependencies